Hector Burton

-Hector Tjupuru Burton (1937 - 27 February 2017) was an Australian Aboriginal artist.
-He is a leading artist from Amaṯa, in north-western South Australia.
+Hector Tjupuru Burton (1937 – 27 February 2017) was an Australian Aboriginal artist from Amaṯa, in north-western South Australia.
 His work has been shown in exhibitions since 2003, in several cities in Australia and other countries.
 His first solo exhibition was held in 2004 in Melbourne.
 Examples of his paintings are held in the National Gallery of Victoria, the Art Gallery of South Australia, the Art Gallery of New South Wales, and Flinders University.

 Early life

 Burton was born in 1937.
 He was born near what is now Pipalyatjara, in north-west South Australia.
 A member of the Pitjantjatjara people, his childhood was spent living a traditional lifestyle in the bush.
-When he was still a child, Burton and his parents came out of the desert and settled at Ernabella.
+When he was still a child, Burton and his parents came out of the desert and settled at Ernabella mission.
 As a young man, Burton worked as a ringer at the large cattle station called Curtin Springs.
 He later moved to Amaṯa where he worked building dams, fences and cattle yards outside the town.
 He also later worked on a building project in Ernabella.

 Burton was a senior custodian of traditional Pitjantjatjara law (Tjukurpa or Dreaming).
-His father's homeland, to the west of Irrunytju, is closely associated with the Anumara Tjukurpa (Caterpillar Dreaming) and the Malu Tjukurpa (Red Kangaroo Dreaming).
+His father's Country, to the west of Irrunytju, is closely associated with the Anumara Tjukurpa (Caterpillar Dreaming) and the Malu Tjukurpa (Red Kangaroo Dreaming).
 His mother is from Lake Wilson, about 170 km South-west from Yulara.
 These legends are the subjects of many of his paintings.